Layered Insights into Digestion and Healing

 The “four reversals” refers to the hands and feet, which are cold in these patients.
 Symbolically, this is because what should be flowing outward – blood, heat, qi, prana, friendship, whatever – is reversing and only flowing inward.
 It is like venous valves, should there be no arteries.
 What had once circulated freely is now on a single, one way street.
 The analogy of being stuck inside and not flowing outside suddenly came to me.
 It was like a physical parallel to introversion.
 For the first time in that case, I put aside my skepticism and went all in on formulating an answer.

 Traditional herbal formulas have internal logic of one sort or another.
-Some can be purely scientific, but most of these do not work well.
+Some can be explained in modern scientific terms, but formulas designed only on that basis tend to lose their coherence.
 Si ni san is ancient, having been published 1,800 years ago.
 Formulas from that time useally have four herbs in them, between which there is strong internal organization.
 Within Si ni san each of the four herbs moves within the body in a different direction:

 Si ni san (four reversals powder):